quipper/monorepo-deploy-actions/cleanup-closed-pull-requests/README.md

 - If a pull request is open, this action does not delete it.
   The namespace branch should be preserved, because it will be deployed again in the future.
-- If a pull request is still deployed, this action does not delete it.
+- If a pull request is closed but still deployed, this action does not delete it.
 - Otherwise, delete it.

 ## Specification